 - Contextual Theology for attachment-based learning

 - External roles and responsibilities

 As a Presbyter I continue preaching and leading worship or home groups with local Methodist and Anglican churches around Birmingham and beyond.
 I am a member of the Methodist Faith and Order Committee, and lead study days or events with District and Connexional teams and ecumenical partners, contributing in print to church reports and other resources.

 - Research interests and publications

-Teaching has covered a broad range of subjects, sometimes called inter-disciplinary.
-The consistent theme has been research into how we read and respond to the world as we currently experience it, from our many and varied perspectives, in light of our reception of Christian faith.
-Economic and social theory, media and culture studies, liberation theologies and monastic traditions, contemplation and attention, epistemology and poetics, postmodern theologies and mysticism have all been part of a continually developing practical theological enterprise.
+Teaching responsibilities have covered a broad range, with a consistent focus on interpreting and responding to the world as we experience it, from our many and varied perspectives, in light of our reception of Christian faith.
+So economic and social theory, media and culture studies, liberation theologies and monastic traditions, contemplation and attention, epistemology and poetics have all been part of a continually developing practical theological enterprise.
 I continue to research in learning and teaching, and practices of ministry.
 My doctoral work is in hermeneutics, communication and counter-consciousness, through an extensive study of Thomas Merton and his readers.